 Street Food Availability

-Even casual beverage choices support low-cost dining out: a cappuccino is roughly $2.45 and local beer about $1.95.
+Even casual beverage choices support low-cost dining out.
+A cappuccino is roughly $2.45 and local beer about $1.95.
 If you prioritize budget and convenience, street food in Mauritania delivers value and variety without sacrificing the core dining-out experience.

 Transportation and Commuting Expenses